Propensity score adjustment when errors in achievement measures inform treatment assignment: Less is more? To address or not address confounding measurement error in propensity scores

-The fact that it is the average of obtained scores, not true scores, that factors into ADSY enrollment invokes dueling arguments in the PS estimation literature.
-On the one hand, some would take this fact to suggest fitting a PS model to the obtained scores without adjusting for their error in measuring the average true score \parencite{lockwood_matching_2016, hong_propensity_2019}.
-However, another section of the literature finds that including covariates in the PS model that correlate weakly with the outcome of interest can harm both the bias and efficiency of effect estimates \parencite{westreich_role_2011, brookhart_variable_2006, rubin_estimating_1997}.
-If the test-day fluctuations have no correlation with post-intervention outcomes conditional on true scores, then the subgroup average true score will correlate more strongly with subgroup average outcomes than the average obtained score.
+The fact that it is the average of obtained scores $W$, not true scores $X$, that factors into ADSY enrollment $T$ invokes dueling arguments in the PS estimation literature.
+On the one hand, some would take this fact to suggest fitting a PS model to the obtained scores $W$ without adjusting for $\epsilon$, the error in measuring the average true score $X$ \parencite{lockwood_matching_2016, hong_propensity_2019}.
+However, another section of the literature finds that including covariates in the PS model that correlate weakly with the outcome of interest $Y$ can harm both the bias and efficiency of effect estimates \parencite{westreich_role_2011, brookhart_variable_2006, rubin_estimating_1997}.
+If the test-day fluctuations $\epsilon$ have no correlation with post-intervention outcomes $Y$ conditional on true scores $X$, then $X$ will correlate more strongly with $Y$ than $W$ will.
 This suggests efforts should be made to form a comparison group of schools whose students have similar true scores to ADSY schools, not of schools whose students may have coincidentally over- or underperformed on test day prior to the intervention.

-Balancing a PS estimated from error-prone measurements does not balance the error-free variable \parencite{raykov_propensity_2012, de_gil_how_2015}.
-Adjusting the error-prone measurements yields a valid balancing score in certain cases of ``nondifferential'' measurement error, that is, when the error-prone measurements are conditionally independent of intervention participation given the error-free variable \parencite{lockwood_matching_2016}.
-ADSY does not provide such a case, though.
-In fact, the correlation between the error-prone measurements and intervention independent of the true score substantially challenges the prospects of balancing intervention and non-intervention schools on the true score. \textcite{lockwood_matching_2016} identified the development of such balancing methodology as a key problem for future research.
+Balancing $e(W)$, a PS estimated from error-prone measurements, does not balance the error-free variable $X$ \parencite{raykov_propensity_2012, de_gil_how_2015}.
+Adjusting $W$ yields a valid balancing score in certain cases of ``nondifferential'' measurement error, that is, when $W$ and $T$ are conditionally independent given $X$ \parencite{lockwood_matching_2016}, but ADSY does not provide such a case.
+In fact, the correlation between $W$ and $T$ independent of $X$ substantially challenges the prospects of balancing intervention and non-intervention schools on $X$. \textcite{lockwood_matching_2016} identified the development of such balancing methodology as a key problem for future research.